fauskanger/Pretreat/README.md

     - Setuptools
   - Tested on Windows 7 and 8
   - IDE used: JetBrain's PyCharm (Free Academic Licence) [ [Download here](https://www.jetbrains.com/pycharm/download/) ]

-(It seems that http://www.lfd.uci.edu/~gohlke/pythonlibs/ is a great source of Python libraries across platforms and versions.)

 ### Comments on the code
 ```python